Revisiting Neuron Coverage for DNN Testing: A Layer-Wise and Distribution-Aware Criterion: Implementation and Configurations

+Additionally, as described in \S~\ref{subsec:nc}, we re-implement the prior criteria's calculation in a matrix form to boost their computation efficiency.
+We denote the hyper-parameters of KMNC, TKNC, and TKNP as $K$ in \S~\ref{sec:evaluation}.
+In other criteria, thresholds are denoted as $T$.

-SSC is specifically designed for ReLU-DNN, whereas modern DNNs have various non-linear functions.
-Also, SSC does \textit{not} support matrix-form and incremental computing.
-Our preliminary study shows that due to a large number of neurons in modern DNNs, SSC is not applicable (too slow).
-We thus omit to compare with it.
+\textbf{SS and NPC.}~SS is specifically designed for ReLU-DNN, whereas modern DNNs have various non-linear functions which are not supported by SS.
+Also, SS does \textit{not} support matrix-form and incremental computing.
+Our preliminary study shows that it is computational infeasible due to the large number of neurons in modern DNN.
+NPC requires white-box DNN, which is not always practical in testing scenarios.
+In addition, its building block, the layer-wise propagation~\cite{bach2015pixel}, is only applicable to discriminative models.
+We thus omit to compare with them.